CenterForOpenScience/modular-file-renderer/README.md

 ### Known Issues

-Running invoke install -d with setuptools v31 can break waterbutler.
+ - Running invoke install -d with setuptools v31 can break waterbutler.
 The symptom error message is: "AttributeError: module 'mfr' has no attribute '__version__'".
 If you encounter this, you will need to remove the file mfr-nspkg.pth from your virtualenv directory, run `pip install setuptools==30.4.0`, then re-run `invoke install -d`.

-#
+- The error `    def create_default_context(purpose=ssl.Purpose.SERVER_AUTH, *, cafile=None, capath=None, cadata=None):
+                                                                 ^
+SyntaxError: invalid syntax` can be fixed by restarting your virtual environment, the problem should not reoccur.

 ### Create your own module